maestro-os/kern-profile/README.md

-This tool allows to profile the CPU usage of a Rust kernel running in QEMU, using flamegraphs.
+This tool allows profiling the CPU usage of a Rust kernel running in QEMU, using flamegraphs.
 More specifically, this has been written for [Maestro](https://github.com/llenotre/maestro).

 The repository contains the following components:
 - a QEMU TCG plugin (written in C) for data acquisition (CPU profiling only)